wmbusmeters/wmbusmeters/README.md

 You can use `--debug` to get both verbose output and the actual data bytes sent back and forth with the wmbus usb dongle.

-If the meter does not use encryption of its meter data, then enter an empty key on the command line.
+If the meter does not use encryption of its meter data, then enter NOKEY on the command line.
-(you must enter "")

-`wmbusmeters --format=json --meterfiles auto MyTapWater multical21 12345678 ""`
+`wmbusmeters --format=json --meterfiles auto MyTapWater multical21 12345678 NOKEY`

 If you have a Kamstrup meters and you have received a KEM file and its password from your supplier, then you can use [utils/kem-import.py](utils/kem-import.py) utility to extract meter information from that file (including the AES key) and to create corresponding meter files in wmbusmetrs' config directory.